rptcloud/azure_terraform/11-modules.md

 ### Create the Module declaration in Root

-Update `main.tf` whithin the root directory to declare your module, it could look similar to this:
+Update the root `main.tf` to declare your module, it should look similar to this:

 ```hcl
 module "myawesomelinuxvm-a" {